 If you haven't been diagnosed with diabetes, make an appointment with your primary care doctor.

-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+Here's some information to help you get ready for your appointment.

 What you can do

-- Write down your symptoms, including when they started and how often they occur.
+Write down your symptoms, including when they started and how often they occur.

-- Log details about your recent diabetes management if you have diabetes.
+Log details about your recent diabetes management if you have diabetes.
 Include the timing and results of recent blood sugar tests, as well as the schedule on which you've been taking your medications, if any.

-- List your typical daily habits, including alcohol intake, meals and exercise routines.
-Also, note any recent changes to these habits, such as a new exercise routine, or a new job that's changed the times you eat.
+List your typical daily habits, including alcohol intake, meals and exercise routines.
+Also, note recent changes to these habits, such as a new exercise routine, or a new job that's changed the times you eat.

-- Take a family member or friend along, if possible.
-Someone who accompanies you may remember something that you missed or forgot.
+Take a family member or friend along, if possible.
+Someone who accompanies you can help you remember the information you're given.

-- Write down questions to ask your doctor.
-Creating your list of questions in advance can help you make the most of your time with your doctor.
+Write down questions to ask your doctor.
+This can help you make the most of your time with your doctor.

 Questions to ask your doctor if you have diabetes include:

-- Are my signs and symptoms due to hypoglycemia?
+Are my signs and symptoms due to hypoglycemia?

-- What do you think is triggering my hypoglycemia?
+What do you think is triggering my hypoglycemia?

-- Do I need to adjust my treatment plan?
+Do I need to adjust my treatment plan?

-- I have other health conditions.
-How can I best manage these conditions together?
+I have other health conditions.
+How can I manage these conditions together?

 Questions to ask if you haven't been diagnosed with diabetes include:

-- What else might be causing these signs and symptoms?
+What else might be the cause?

-- What tests do I need?
+What tests do I need?

-- Should I see a specialist?
+Should I see a specialist?

 What to expect from your doctor

-- When do your signs and symptoms typically occur?
+When do your symptoms typically occur?

-- Does anything seem to provoke your signs and symptoms?
+Does anything seem to provoke your symptoms?

-Have you been diagnosed with any other medical conditions?
+Have you been diagnosed with other medical conditions?